Saint-Florent, Haute-Corse

 Saint-Florent ([sɛ̃ flɔʁɑ̃]; San Fiorenzo, [saɱ fjoˈrɛntso]; San Fiurenzu, [saɱ fjuˈrɛntsu]) is a commune in Haute-Corse department on the island of Corsica, France.
 Originally a fishing port located in the gulf of the same name, pleasure boats have now largely taken the place of fishing vessels.

 Today, it is a popular summer vacation spot for many tourists because of its proximity to the Patrimonio vineyards and the Saleccia beach.

 History

 Saint-Florent was created by the Genoese in the 16th century as a base to carry out repressive operations against the Corsican patriots in the surrounding villages.
-France later used it to disembark hordes of mercenaries and colonists during August 1764 in order to subject the independent Corsican people.
-After the defeat at Ponte Novu Bridge, the army of Pasquale Paoli, sometimes called "the Father of Corsica", with the aid of the fleet of Horatio Nelson, reconquered Saint-Florent in 1794 during Corsiaca<s brief Anglo-Corsican rule.
+France later used it to disembark hordes of mercenaries and colonists during August 1764 in order to subjugate the independent Corsican people.
+After the defeat at Ponte Novu Bridge, the army of Pasquale Paoli, sometimes called "the Father of Corsica", with the aid of the fleet of Horatio Nelson, reconquered Saint-Florent in 1794 during Corsica's brief Anglo-Corsican rule.